baconwaifu/SiglusPy/README.md

 It decompresses to 32-bit RGBA, assuming a fully opaque image.

+It also contains a standard 8-bit LZSS implementation in pure-python.

 ## TODO:
-* multi-texture image support
 * Script and Scene unpacking
-* Re-compressing modified images
+* Re-compressing modified images (a cheap hack is present in Lzss, but it fakes the compression)
-* Export to File
-* Proper terminal automation flags
 * Proper Modularization